 However, you can ward off keto-related headaches by ensuring adequate water intake and carefully monitoring your electrolyte balance, among other strategies.

-Should your headaches continue for more than a few days or weeks, it’s wise to consult a healthcare professional.
+Should your headaches continue for more than a few days or weeks, consult a healthcare professional.